IKEA's next style revolution: itself

 Wearing trendy spectacles, a black and white striped t-shirt and sneakers, the 48-year-old Swede acknowledges the importance of fashion in his business.

-With the likes of clothes retailers Zara, Next and Hennes & Mauritz competing to sell home furnishings, IKEA is looking to catwalks for inspiration.
+With the likes of clothes retailers Zara (ITX.MC), Next (NXT.L) and Hennes & Mauritz (HMb.ST) competing to sell home furnishings, IKEA is looking to catwalks for inspiration.

 For the first time, it is bringing in fashion designers - Londoner Katie Eary, for instance, who is developing wild-looking textiles for items like lamps and pillow cases.

-Fashion designers can bring new zest to home furnishings because they have a less traditional view and attack colors and patterns differently, he adds.
+Fashion designers can bring new zest to home furnishings because they have a less traditional view and attack colours and patterns differently, he adds.
 "They are not taught the rules."

 COUNTING PENNIES